boraytuna/Attendance-Verification-System/README.md

 # Attandance-Verification-System
-This is the repository for CS-390 group project of St. Bonaventure University.
+This is the repository for CS-390 Software Engineering group project at St. Bonaventure University.